Jinjin & Rocky: Pre-debut

 On December 27, 2021, Fantagio released a surprise image teaser announcing that Jinjin and Rocky would form a duo and release their EP Restore the next month.
-It was revealed that the EP title means Recovery and the duo plan to deliver healing in their own way from the COVID-19 situation.
-Both Jinjin & Rocky are active as the main rappers and dancers of Astro.
+It was revealed that the EP title means Recovery and the duo planned to deliver healing in their own way from the COVID-19 situation.
+Both Jinjin & Rocky were active as the main rappers and dancers of Astro.

-2022: Debut with Restore
+2022–2023: Debut with Restore and disbandment

 On January 17, Jinjin & Rocky officially debuted with the EP Restore and its lead single, "Just Breath" (숨좀쉬자).
 The EP contains five songs of various genres—two songs sung by Jinjin & Rocky, two solo songs sung by Rocky and one song sung by Jinjin that features Weki Meki's Choi Yoo-jung.
 Jinjin and Rocky were actively involved in the production of all songs.

 On February 28, 2023, Rocky did not renew his contract and thus left Fantagio and Astro, thereby ending the duo sub-unit.